lizzyagibson/SHARP.Mixtures.Workshop/README.md

 # Repository guide
 Whithin this repository you will find the code materials used during the Mixtures Workshop 2018.
-To help you navigate the repository, below is a description of what each folder contains.
+To help you navigate the repository, below is a description of the repository organization.

-1) Mitro_et_al_materials
+The repository is organized into two main folders "Unsupervised" and "Supervised" which contained the materials for the unsupervised and supervised methods correspondigly.
+The Unsupervised folder is subdived into three folders: PCA, FA, and Clustering.
+And the Supervised folder is subdived into: WQS, Variable Selection, and BKMR.
+All the coding materials for each respective method are within its folder.

+In addition to the Unsupervised and Supervised folders you will find the following folders:

+1) Data: contains the data and the data dictionary.
--contains the code and data used by Mitro et al.
+2) Mitro_et_al_materials: contains the code and data used by Mitro et al.

-2) Supervised
--Whithin this folder you will find 3 subfolders:
-a) BKMR:
-b) Variable Selection: has the lasso and grouped_lasso rmd files with their respective html file.
-These rmd files contained the main code for each of these methods.
-The figures_variable_selection rmd file has the code of summary figures for all the variable selection methods.
-  c) WQS.
+3) workshop_paper_figures: contains the figures include in the Gibson et al. paper.